vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ## 🎯 What Makes This Book Special

-### **The VaquarKhan (Khan) Pattern™ for Adaptive Granularity**
+### **The Khan Pattern™ for Adaptive Granularity**

-At the heart of this book is **The VaquarKhan (Khan) Pattern™** — a systematic approach to determining optimal microservice boundaries.
+At the heart of this book is **The Khan Pattern™** — a systematic approach to determining optimal microservice boundaries.
 Unlike rigid methodologies, it adapts to your specific:

-**Industry Recognition**: The VaquarKhan (Khan) Pattern™ has gained widespread recognition as an industry-standard methodology, validated through practical application across numerous organizations and academic research.

 - **Organizational maturity** and team structure
 - **Business domain complexity** and change frequency